 In a divorce, a VGLI policy may be included in a state divorce decree and it may obligate a divorcing veteran to maintain this coverage for the benefit of his former spouse or children.
 Such divorce decrees restrict the insured’s actions in changing life insurance beneficiaries and may be valid in state law cases.
 However, VGLI claims are governed by the federal law which allows the insured veteran to change beneficiaries at any time.

-Further, the federal law protects the insured’s wishes and does not allow any contradicting state law claims.
+Further, federal law protects the insured’s wishes and does not allow any contradicting state law claims.
 Thus, even if a divorced individual has a state court order restricting him from changing beneficiaries on his VGLI policy, he may still change beneficiaries under the federal statute.
 Since the federal law trumps any conflicting state law, after the veteran’s death, the divorced individual’s VGLI claim may be denied by the insurance company.

 If a life insurance claim is denied, all legal issues must be examined in order to protect the parties’ rights.
 Since every denied life insurance case is a unique set of facts and circumstances, there is no one rule that is applicable to all VGLI claim denials.
-A denied VGLI claim attorney will review your case and will advise you how to proceed to ensure the maximum recovery of VGLI benefits.
+However, VGLI laws are complex, therefore a VGLI claim denial or delay should not be a do-it-yourself project.
+You have a higher chance of winning your case if you consult with a VGLI lawyer prior to filing a claim.

 At our law firm, we have helped many veterans’ families and beneficiaries collect VGLI benefits.
 If you or someone you know has a denied life insurance claim, call our life insurance attorneys for a free consultation.
-Our VGLI lawyers have the dedication, knowledge and experience needed to win your case.
-For a case evaluation, call our VGLI attorneys at (888) 510-2212.
+A denied VGLI claim attorney will review your case and advise you on how to proceed to ensure the maximum recovery of VGLI benefits.

 No Legal Fee Unless We Win Your Case!